RicardoAzuul/RicardoAzuul.github.io/README.md

 <ins>Directions</ins>
 - a text on how to get get to the Roleplay Cafe.
 - a link that opens a well-known website for planning your public transport.
+- an embedded Google maps indicating the location.

 <ins>About</ins>
 - a brief history of the Roleplay Cafe and why it was opened.